-- 1) If the Municipality decides to apply pre-qualifying criteria to advance certain designated groups, then the tender must be advertised with a specific tendering condition that only one or more of the following tenderers may respond - a) a tenderer having a stipulated minimum B-BBEE status level of contributor; - b) an EME or QSE;

-- c) a tenderer subcontracting a minimum of 30% to - i) an EME or QSE which is at least 51% owned by black people; - ii) an EME or QSE which is at least 51% owned by black people who are youth; - iii) an EME or QSE which is at least 51% owned by black people who are women; - iv) an EME or QSE which is at least 51% owned by black people with disabilities; - v) an EME or QSE which is 51% owned by black people living in rural or underdeveloped areas or townships; - vi) a cooperative which is at least 51% owned by black people; - vii) an EME or QSE which is at least 51% owned by black people who are military veterans viii)an EME or QSE.
+- 1) If the Municipality decides to apply pre-qualifying criteria to advance certain designated groups, then the tender must be advertised with a specific tendering condition that only one or more of the following tenderers may respond - a) a tenderer having a stipulated minimum B-BBEE status level of contributor; - b) an EME or QSE; - c) a tenderer subcontracting a minimum of 30% to - i) an EME or QSE which is at least 51% owned by black people; - ii) an EME or QSE which is at least 51% owned by black people who are youth; - iii) an EME or QSE which is at least 51% owned by black people who are women; - iv) an EME or QSE which is at least 51% owned by black people with disabilities; - v) an EME or QSE which is 51% owned by black people living in rural or underdeveloped areas or townships; - vi) a cooperative which is at least 51% owned by black people; - vii) an EME or QSE which is at least 51% owned by black people who are military veterans viii)an EME or QSE.

-2) A tender that fails to meet any pre-qualifying criteria stipulated in the tender documents is an unacceptable tender.

-5 Tenders to be evaluated on functionality
+- 2) A tender that fails to meet any pre-qualifying criteria stipulated in the tender documents is an unacceptable tender. - 5 Tenders to be evaluated on functionality

-- 1) The Municipality must indicate in the tender documents if the tender will be evaluated on functionality; - 2) The evaluation criteria for measuring functionality must be objective. - 3) The tender documents must specify - a) evaluation criteria for measuring functionality; - b) the points for each criteria and, if any, each sub-criterion; and - c) minimum qualifying score for functionality, - 4) The minimum qualifying score for functionality for a tender to be considered further - a) must be determined separately for each tender; and - b) may not be so - i) low that it may jeopardise the quality of the required goods or services; or - ii) high that it is unreasonably restrictive. - 5) Points scored for functionality must be rounded off to the nearest two decimal places. - 6) A tender that fails to obtain the minimum qualifying score for functionality as indicated in the tender documents is not an acceptable tender. - 7) Each tender that obtained the minimum qualifying score for functionality must be evaluated further in terms of price and the preference point system and any objective criteria envisaged in clause 11.

-6 80/20 preference point system for acquisition of goods or services for Rand value equal to or above R30 000 and up to R50 million or above R 30 000 and up to a Rand value of R50 million inclusive of all applicable taxes:
+- 1) The Municipality must indicate in the tender documents if the tender will be evaluated on functionality; - 2) The evaluation criteria for measuring functionality must be objective. - 3) The tender documents must specify - a) evaluation criteria for measuring functionality; - b) the points for each criteria and, if any, each sub-criterion; and - c) minimum qualifying score for functionality, - 4) The minimum qualifying score for functionality for a tender to be considered further - a) must be determined separately for each tender; and - b) may not be so - i) low that it may jeopardise the quality of the required goods or services; or - ii) high that it is unreasonably restrictive. - 5) Points scored for functionality must be rounded off to the nearest two decimal places. - 6) A tender that fails to obtain the minimum qualifying score for functionality as indicated in the tender documents is not an acceptable tender. - 7) Each tender that obtained the minimum qualifying score for functionality must be evaluated further in terms of price and the preference point system and any objective criteria envisaged in clause 11. - 6 80/20 preference point system for acquisition of goods or services for Rand value equal to or above R30 000 and up to R50 million - The following formula must be used to calculate the points out of 80 for price in respect of a tender (including price quotations) with a Rand value equal to, or above R 30 000 and up to a Rand value of R50 million inclusive of all applicable taxes: